emersonrp/bindcontrol/README.md

 ## Developing BindControl

 BindControl is being developed on Manjaro Linux.
-It gets feature-tested on a Windows 10 VM.
-When Windows 10 goes EOL, I'll probably update to a Windows 11 VM, but that's its own headache.
+It gets feature-tested on Windows 10 and 11 VMs, and occasionally on a MacOS Catalina VM.

-While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of the possible rules included.
+While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of the possible ruff rules included.

 There is a small but growing `pytest` test suite.
 It only runs on Linux (and possibly MacOS) because it uses `pytest-forked` which is not supported on Windows.
 To run the test suite, you'll need to install the following plugins and their dependencies:
 * `pytest-forked`